-- (a) Where either a receiver is appointed on behalf of the holders of any debentures of a company secured by a floating charge, or possession is taken by or on behalf of those debenture-holders of any property comprised in or subject to the charge, then, if the company is not at the time in course of being wound up, the debts which in every winding up are to be paid in priority to all other debts, shall be paid forthwith out of any assets coming to the hands of the receiver or other person taking possession as aforesaid in priority to any claim for principal or interest in respect of the debentures. - (b) The periods of time mentioned in the provisions of Part V or an applicable law shall be reckoned from the date of the appointment of the receiver or of possession being taken as aforesaid, as the case may be. - (c) Any payments made under this section shall be recouped, as far as may be, out of the assets of the company available for payment of general creditors.
+- (a) Where either a receiver is appointed on behalf of the holders of any debentures of a company secured by a floating charge, or possession is taken by or on behalf of those debenture-holders of any property comprised in or subject to the charge, then, if the company is not at the time in course of being wound up, the debts which in every winding up are under the provisions of Part V relating to preferential payments to be paid in priority to all other debts, shall be paid forthwith out of any assets coming to the hands of the receiver or other person taking possession as aforesaid in priority to any claim for principal or interest in respect of the debentures. - (b) The periods of time mentioned in the provisions of Part V shall be reckoned from the date of the appointment of the receiver or of possession being taken as aforesaid, as the case may be. - (c) Any payments made under this section shall be recouped, as far as may be, out of the assets of the company available for payment of general creditors.